 Regardless of what type of event you’re promoting (or to whom you’re promoting it), there are certain things you can do to increase that perceived value and boost the donations you receive.

-How to Upsell Attendees with Ticket Types and Brand Messaging
+How to Upsell Attendees with Ticket Types

 Ticketstripe offers you the ability to create unlimited ticket types for your event.
 This allows you a ton of creative freedom to use your tickets as marketing tools.
 Not only can you create multiple donation tiers with various ticket values, but you can also craft individual marketing messages on those ticket descriptions themselves.